Kathleen Ryan Prebble

 Danielle Ballantine returned to her alma mater in 1995.
 During her tenure, it has been her honor to be part of the Academy’s transformation to a 21st century leader in girls’ education, first as the Director of Recruitment and Public Relations and presently as the Director of Communications.

 Danielle earned her Bachelor of Science in Marketing from the University of Maryland.
-Her daughter Maeve is a proud Lady of the Academy class of 2017.
+Her daughter Maeve is a proud alumna of class of 2017.

 Director of Finance